Debin-Li/MingII/README.md

 Microblaze embedded soft processor, and the userspace tools used for interfacing with the NAND flash chip.

+Assuming you have fabricated the Ming II board files located in the ```pcb/MingII``` directory, to get started use the genace tool to generate an ace image to put in the CF card slot.
+The FPGA hardware (.bit) files are already pregenerated for you.

+To modify the logic on the FPGA, you’ll need to use Xilinx ISE to open and build the files in the ```hw``` directory.

 ## Support

 This repository and the source files within are provided to you for free, without support or warranty